BetterThanTomorrow/calva/docs/site/inspector.md

 # Unfold that data

 All REPL evaluation results are added to the Calva Inspector, a tree view that lets you expand and collapse Clojure data structures.
+(This happens in _addition_ to results being printed to the configured [Output Destination](output.md).)

 ![The Calva Inspector](images/inspector/inspector-view.png)